The Urantia Book

 (1695.2) 151:5.6 Jesus plainly explained to the twelve that he had spoken to their troubled spirits and had addressed himself to their fear-tossed minds, that he had not commanded the elements to obey his word, but it was of no avail.
 The Master’s followers always persisted in placing their own interpretation on all such coincidental occurrences.
 From this day on they insisted on regarding the Master as having absolute power over the natural elements.
 Peter never grew weary of reciting how “even the winds and the waves obey him.”

 (1695.3) 151:5.7 It was late in the evening when Jesus and his associates reached the shore, and since it was a calm and beautiful night, they all rested in the boats, not going ashore until shortly after sunrise the next morning.
-When they were gathered together, about forty in all, Jesus said:
+When they were gathered together, about forty in all, Jesus said: “Let us go up into yonder hills and tarry for a few days while we ponder over the problems of the Father’s kingdom.”

 (1695.4) 151:6.1 Although most of the near-by eastern shore of the lake sloped up gently to the highlands beyond, at this particular spot there was a steep hillside, the shore in some places dropping sheer down into the lake.
-Pointing up to the side of the near-by hill, Jesus said:
+Pointing up to the side of the near-by hill, Jesus said: “Let us go up on this hillside for our breakfast and under some of the shelters rest and talk.”

 (1695.5) 151:6.2 This entire hillside was covered with caverns which had been hewn out of the rock.
 Many of these niches were ancient sepulchres.
 About halfway up the hillside on a small, relatively level spot was the cemetery of the little village of Kheresa.
 As Jesus and his associates passed near this burial ground, a lunatic who lived in these hillside caverns rushed up to them.
 This demented man was well known about these parts, having onetime been bound with fetters and chains and confined in one of the grottoes.
 Long since he had broken his shackles and now roamed at will among the tombs and abandoned sepulchres.*